gamyers/solar-697/README.md

 ## About<a name="about"/>

-- Project Background  RJU edit
+- Project Background  RJU/GAM edit
 The project is about gaining a better understanding of the numerous factors impacting the adoption of photovoltaic panels in the residential setting in order to determine which areas are most likely to see a growth in adoption, which areas could see increased adoption with changes to human-controlled factors, and which areas may be best avoided.
 We are looking to analyze changes in environmental factors due to climate change, the changing cost per Watt of energy versus utility rates, the impacts of policies and incentives as well as sentiment toward renewable energy and solar energy in particular.
 The output of this work is likely to be multi-faceted, incorporating predictions of adoption rates for regions, identification of weaknesses within a region, and ratings for investment potential within an area.
 This work is not intended to provide analysis of individual homes, but would rather benefit government, utility and business entities in assessing larger regions.

 - Project GitHub: [GitHub](https://github.com/gamyers/solar-697.git)